MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-clients.md

 - Use apps installed on the remote PC.
 - Access files and network resources on the remote PC.
-- Leave the apps open when you turn the client off.
+- Leave the apps open when you turn off the client.

 You can also use a Remote Desktop client to access your remote PC from almost any device, even mobile smartphones.
-This table lists the latest versions of the client apps that are currently available and where you can download them:
+Here's a list of the latest versions of the client apps and where you can download them:

 | Client | Get the app | Documentation | Latest version |
 |-----------------|-------------|------|---|